wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

      `------'     `------'        `-------'       `------'

-**Non-sequential CALL Request IDs**
+**Verification of CALL Request IDs**

 When sending a CALL that continues a progressive call invocation, its request ID is the same as the CALL that initiated the progressive call invocation.
-Therefore, when progressive call invocations are enabled, the requirement for CALL request IDs to be sequential session scope is waived (see [Protocol Violations](#protocol_errors)).
-Only those CALL messages which initiate a new RPC shall be required to have a sequential session scope request ID.
-A Router MAY choose to remember request IDs of previously completed progressive invocations calls for verification purposes, but this is not required.

-For example, this sequence of CALL messages received by a Router is considered valid in terms of protocol violation detection:
+Therefore, when progressive call invocations are enabled, request IDs from CALL messages may not appear monotonic.
+For example:

 1. `[CALL, 1, {"progress":true}, "foo"]`
 2. `[CALL, 2, {}, "bar"]`
-3. `[CALL, 1, {}, "foo"]`
+3. `[CALL, 1, {}, "foo"]` (OK, continues CALL request #1)

-Because a Router is not expected to remember every completed request, a CALL may even use the request ID of a previously **completed** non-CALL request, and it would not be considered a protocol violation.
-In this case, the Router shall simply discard the CALL message, as already discussed in the previous section.

-However, if the Router receives a CALL for a _new_ RPC that skips the next expected request ID, then that shall be considered a protocol violation:
+The requirement for CALL request IDs to be sequential session scope (see [Protocol Violations](#protocol_errors)) must therefore only apply to **new** RPC transactions:

 1. `[CALL, 1, {"progress":true}, "foo"]`
 2. `[CALL, 2, {}, "bar"]`
 3. `[CALL, 4, {}, "baz"]` (protocol violation, request ID 3 expected)

+Let us define *watermark* as the maximum valid request ID of all received CALL messages during a router's run time.

+Let us also define *continuation candiate* as a CALL with a request ID that is equal to or less than the watermark.

+When a *Dealer* receives a CALL with a request ID that is exactly one above the watermark, then it shall be considered a new RPC transaction, and the requirement for sequential session scope IDs is verified.

+When a *Dealer* receives a CALL with a request ID that is greater than one above the watermark, then this corresponds to a gap in the session scope ID sequence and MUST be treated as a protocol violation.

+When a *Dealer* receives a CALL with a request ID that is equal to or less than the watermark, then it is considered as a _continuation candidate_ for a progressive invocation.

+As discussed in the previous section, a *Caller* may be unaware that a progressive invocation is completed while sending a CALL continuation for that progressive invocation.
+Therefore, the *Dealer* cannot simply just check against invocations in progress when verifying the validity of continuation candidates.
+It must also consider past progressive invocations that have been completed.

+In order to validate the request ID of CALLs classified as progressive invocation continuations, it is suggested that a *Dealer* maintain a table of request IDs of completed progressive invocations, where each entry is kept for a limited *grace period*.
+When a *Dealer* receives a continuation candidate with a request ID that is not in that table, nor in the list of active progressive invocations, then it is considered a protocol violation.

+Due to resource constraints, it may not be desireable to implement such a grace period table, so routers MAY instead discard continuation candidates with request IDs that cannot be found in the list of active progressive invocations.

 **Ignoring Progressive Call Invocations**